Mashooq Sultan

-Mashooq Sultan (born Sultana Bibi; 1952 19 December 2016), was a Pakistani folk singer and former actress.
-The recipient of numerous accolades, including, the highest national literary award of Pakistan the Pride of Performance, she is sometimes referred to as "Melody Queen of the Pashto folk music" for her contributions to Pashto music and "Queen of the stage" for representing Pakistan in numerous countries, including the US, the UK, France, Belgium, the UAE and in Afghanistan.
-As a multilingual singer, she worked in 1,500 albums written in different regional languages such as Urdu, Punjabi, Saraiki and primarily Pashto.
-She also sang ghazals, and also worked as a playback singer in Pashto films.
+Mashooq Sultan (born Sultana Bibi; 1952 19 December 2016) was a Pakistani folk singer and former actress.
+The recipient of numerous accolades, including the highest national literary award of Pakistan, the Pride of Performance, she is sometimes referred to as "Melody Queen of the Pashto folk music" for her contributions to Pashto music and "Queen of the stage" for representing Pakistan in numerous countries, including the US, the UK, France, Belgium, the UAE and Afghanistan.
+As a multilingual singer, she worked on 1,500 albums recorded in carious regional languages such as Urdu, Punjabi, Saraiki and primarily Pashto.
+She also sang ghazals, and was a playback singer in Pashto films.

 Early life

 She was born in Swat District's Chur Pinawrai town north of Shah Dehrai in Khyber Pakhtunkhwa.
 When she was a child, her family shifted from Shah Dehrai to Mardan.
 She was married to Walayat Husain at twelve, with whom she had two daughters and four sons.